FundyPhytoPhys/prochlorococcus_o2/Output/Manuscript_O2.md

 electron transport chain generates, thus contributing to maintenance of the low O~2~ environment.

 In warming oceans *P. marinus* clades will differentially expand into new regions depending upon their different, interacting capacities to tolerate and exploit photoperiods, light levels, and [O~2~].
 Competition among clades will be driven not simply by light levels.
 Clade HLI (including MED4) is excluded from short photoperiod regimes, typical of temperate winter, or light attenuated depths.
-In contrast, clade LLIV (including MIT9313) might actually exploit higher light niches under OMZ conditions, where low O~2~ relieves the stresses of oxidation stress and PSII photoinhibition.
+In contrast, clade LLIV (including MIT9313) may exploit higher light niches under OMZ conditions, where low O~2~ relieves the stresses of oxidation stress and PSII photoinhibition.

 \newpage